rfeinberg3/ecomAssistant/DataScraper/README.md

 ## Future Work
-- Finding the length in of time an item was listed for before it was sold would a fantastic statistic to have.
+- Finding the length of time an item was listed before it was sold would be a fantastic statistic to have.
 This would allow for a profound recognition of what items are selling well.
     - This would only matter for production key calls, as sandbox listing dates most likely hardly mean anything.
     -  This would likely involve using a Sell API or Analytics API call.
 - For production keysets API usage ratings must be obeyed.
 Production development will need caching and retry mechanisms to handle rate limit exceedances gracefully.